Mo-shaaban/Online_Store/README.md

 - A web server (e.g., Apache, Nginx)
 - Web browser (Chrome, Firefox, etc.)

+##Usage

+  Start your web server.

+  Open a web browser and navigate to http://localhost/Online_Store/Laptic/home.php.

+  You should now see the Laptic Online Laptop Store homepage.

+##Features
+Browse a wide selection of laptops.
+Search for laptops by brand, specifications, and price range.
+Add laptops to your shopping cart.
+Checkout and complete your purchase.
+User account management (login and registration).

+##License
+This project is licensed under the MIT License.

+##Contact
+If you have any questions or issues, please contact your.email@example.com.

+Happy shopping with Laptic!

 ## Installation

 1. Clone this repository to your local machine: